remorses/dokz/README.md

 @docx/core
-here there is the nextjs App component, the withDoks
+here there is the nextjs App component, the withDocz

 @docx/themes
 where there re all the basic mdx components, heading, wrapper, sidebar, ...